-He has served clients in a range of industries, including automotive, aviation, leisure, financial services and banking, manufacturing and heavy industry, mechanical engineering, real estate, retail and wholesale, and shipbuilding.
+He has served clients in a range of industries, including automotive, aviation/leisure, chemicals, financial services / banking, manufacturing / heavy industry, mechanical engineering, oil & gas, real estate, retail / wholesale, shipbuilding and telecommunications.

-Before joining A&M, Mr. Dillenseger was a corporate finance manager with PricewaterhouseCoopers U.K. and Germany.
-He acted as interim CFO of the merged telecom units (mobile, fixed and data) of the German conglomerates EON (former VEBA) and RWE.
+Before joining A&M, Mr. Dillenseger was with PwC’s Corporate Finance and Business Recovery Services practice in the UK and Germany.
+During this time he worked on multiple Independent Business Reviews, financial and operational restructurings and admininstrations and also acted as interim CFO of the merged telecom units of the German conglomerates EON and RWE.

-Mr. Dillenseger earned a Diplom-Kaufmann (German MBA equivalent) from University of the Saarland, Germany, majoring in corporate finance, corporate and civil law and management information systems.
-He also attended a master of business studies program at Michael Smurfit Graduate School of Business, University College in Dublin, Ireland, as part of a scholarship from the European Union.
+Mr. Dillenseger earned a Diplom-Kaufmann (German MBA equivalent) from University of the Saarland, Germany.
+He also attended a Master of Business Studies programme at Michael Smurfit Graduate School of Business, University College in Dublin, Ireland, as part of a scholarship from the European Union.
 A German / British national, he is fluent in German and English.